 It was not once or twice, but at least a hundred times, when I heard two of the most common statements from anyone I advised about diet and nutrition.
-First,to lose weight, don’t have carbs at night.
+First, to lose weight, don’t have carbs at night.
 Second, and the funnier one, to lose weight, don’t have salt after 7pm.
-This is the stupid connection between salt and weight loss.

-I tried to find some studies on salt and weight loss, but trust me there is not even a single study,or evidence, or anything on such a crappy advice.
+I tried to find some studies on this, but trust me there is not even a single study, or evidence, or anything on such an advice.
 But I think I was able to trace the origin of this.

-“According to Macrobiotic Health Coach and Nutritionist, (name withheld) (https://bit.ly/3ieo26C),”Modern day diets have excess sugar and salt content.
+“According to Macrobiotic Health Coach and Nutritionist, (name withheld), “Modern day diets have excess sugar and salt content.
 Excess sodium holds toxins in the body leading to a host of diseases.”

 “rather than opting for salt-free diets that are not sustainable, the best idea is to finish dinner by 7 PM as the body will respond much better and address water retention and bloating in a better way.”

 Such lines, are copy pasted and repeated, in form of references, in various articles on the net, in many leading websites.
-Look at the rosy language these articles use,with so much pride.
+Look at the rosy language these articles use.
 This is what we call in defence forces, “Shoot shit with confidence”.

-In short, salt is extremely essential for bodily functions, and sodium is a critical mineral for our health.
-It’s virtually impossible to consume excess salt through normal food intake.
+Salt is extremely essential for bodily functions, and sodium is a critical mineral for our health.
+It’s virtually impossible to consume excess salt through normal home based food.
 Different cultures have different salt and sodium intake, and some of them consuming large amount of salt, are also among the healthiest and longest living communities on earth, e.g. Japanese.

-Not eating salt at night or not having it after 7pm, or such stupid self-made timing is a complete fallacy.
+Not eating salt at night or not having it after 7 pm, is a complete fallacy.
 There is no link to your weight loss or health by reducing salt at any time of the day.
 If you go off salt, without any serious medical reason to do so, then you are harming yourself.

 When you go off salt, you start losing water, because sodium stores water in the body.
 So, you start urinating more.
-That’s not fat loss, for god sake, it’s simple water weight.
+That’s not fat loss, it’s simple water weight.
 Go drink water and you will be same in terms of weight.
-Your weight machine is the most useless equipment out there to assess yourself.
-It’s fat loss, not weight loss.
-Check my video on the same topic.
-Fat loss takes time and effort.
-Weight fluctuates daily.